hadigghazi/SmartCampus/README.md

 1. **Manage Accounts**
    *As an administrator, I want to manage student and instructor accounts so that I can ensure accurate and up-to-date information is maintained in the system.*

-2. **Process Payments and Manage Financial Records**
+2. **Manage University Data**
-   *As an administrator, I want to process payments and manage financial records so that I can handle tuition and other fees efficiently.*
+   *As an administrator, I want to manage faculties, majors, courses and exams, to make sure that everyone recieve the information they need correctly.*

 3. **Generate Reports**
    *As an administrator, I want to generate reports on student performance and course effectiveness so that I can make data-driven decisions to improve the educational experience.*